magepages/mpdocs/docs/call-for-price/index.md

 - **Anchor URL**:
   - Enter the URL that store owners want to redirect the customers when clicking in the content filled in the `Anchor` field
-  - If you leave this field blank, `Anchor Text` field don't have the link to click and it will be a text description as usual.
+  - If you leave this field blank, the `Anchor Text` field doesn't have the link to click and it will be a text description as usual.
   - For instance: In the `Title` field, you fill is that *I agree with the %anchor of Services*, in the `Anchor` field, you fill is that *Terms and Conditions* and the `URL` field is that *[https://domain.com/tos.html](https://www.domain.com/tos?)*, then the result displaying on the frontend is that *I agree with the <a href="https://domain.com/tos.html">Terms and Conditions</a> of Services*

+- **Return to previous page after login**:
+    - If **Yes**: The page will be redirected to the page before when customers sign in (Example: Customers go to the Bag product page, then sign in, they will be redirected to that Bag product page).
+    - If **No**: The page will be redirected to the default Magento page when customers sign in (My Account page).

 #### Disable Default Functions